211th Rifle Division: Battle of Kursk

 Battle of Kursk.
 Note position of 70th Army.

 Later that month 13th Army was moved to Central Front and the 211th was assigned to 28th Rifle Corps along with the 280th and 132nd Rifle Divisions.
 In April the Corps was reassigned to 70th Army in the same Front.
-When Operation Zitadelle began the Army was deployed on a 62km-wide sector on the northwestern side of the salient.
+When Operation Zitadelle began the Army was deployed on a 62 km-wide sector on the northwestern side of the salient.
 The division was in the first echelon with the 280th, 106th and 102nd Divisions.
 This echelon held a line from north of Teploye through Krasavka to Buzovko to Katomki.
 During the course of the battle only the right flank of 70th Army was heavily engaged, mostly in the area of Teploye, and this did not involve 28th Corps except in a supporting role.

 By July 9 it was clear that the offensive by German 9th Army had stalled, and on July 12 the Red Army launched Operation Kutuzov against the north flank of the Oryol salient it occupied.
 Central Front now began preparing for its part in this operation.
 As of the end of July 14.
 28th Corps, now consisting of the 211th, 102nd, 106th and 132nd Rifle Divisions, was deployed along a line from Krasavka to Buzovo to Katomki.
-At 0600 hours on July 15 the Front attacked along its entire front following a 15 minute artillery onslaught.
-Despite heavy resistance and counterattacks the German line was penetrated up to 3km.
+At 0600 hours on July 15 the Front attacked along its entire front following a 15-minute artillery onslaught.
+Despite heavy resistance and counterattacks the German line was penetrated up to 3 km.
 The following day the offensive was renewed and 70th Army was back to its original lines by the 17th.